lenchvolodymyr/HBase/README.md

-# HBase
+# CosmosDB-with-DocDB-API
-Hackolade plugin for Apache HBase
+Hackolade plugin for Azure CosmosDB with DocumentDB API

+Not ready for production!!